Connect with others who understand.

 Drooling in your sleep might not be a direct side effect of your diabetes medication, but it might result from a common side effect.

-For example, your doctor might prescribe metformin to help lower your blood sugar if you have type 2 diabetes.
-Acid reflux is a common side effect that might go away as you adjust to taking metformin.
+For example, a healthcare professional might prescribe metformin to help lower your blood sugar if you have type 2 diabetes.
+Diarrhea, nausea, and an upset stomach are common side effects of metformin.
+Some people experience indigestion or heartburn, which can make acid reflux worse.
+It might go away as you adjust to taking metformin.
 If you have acid reflux for a long time, the condition is called gastroesophageal reflux disease (GERD).

 When To Seek Medical Advice